caas-team/sparrow/README.md

 # Configures the target manager
 targetManager:
-  # time between checking for new targets
+  # The interval for the target reconciliation process
   checkInterval: 1m
-  # how often the instance should register itself as a global target
+  # How often the instance should register itself as a global target.
+  # A duration of 0 means no registration.
   registrationInterval: 1m
+  # How often the instance should update its registration as a global target.
+  # A duration of 0 means no update.
+  updateInterval: 120m
-  # the amount of time a target can be
+  # The amount of time a target can be unhealthy
-  # unhealthy before it is removed from the global target list
+  # before it is removed from the global target list.
+  # A duration of 0 means no removal.
-  unhealthyThreshold: 3m
+  unhealthyThreshold: 360m
   # Configuration options for the gitlab target manager
   gitlab:
     # The url of your gitlab host